In this knowledgebase article, we’ll discuss how to fix the Submitted URL marked ‘noindex’ error that appears in the Google Search Console.

 If your sitemap is not accessible for any other reason, you should be able to figure it out by now, so you can sort it out accordingly.

-It is also possible that your sitemap is being cached, and this would have affected any recent changes from being reflected in the sitemap.
+It is also possible that your sitemap is being cached, which would have affected any recent changes reflected in the sitemap.
 You can refer to our dedicated knowledgebase tutorial to exclude your sitemap from caching.